 With his research, Prof. Mazzone is increasing the knowledge on the molecular and cellular mechanisms controlling inflammatory cell skewing and the significance of this process in cancer.
 Although metabolic competition between stromal cells and cancer cells are by now described, he was the first to show an important role of metabolic competition between two different stromal compartments, namely macrophages and endothelial cells, during the stabilization of the newly formed vascular branch (Wenes et al., Cell Metabolism, 2016).
 Similarly, cancer cells under glucose or oxygen deprivation overcome cell death by remodeling their metabolic and oxygen-sensing machinery (Di Conza et al., Cell Rep, 2017a; Di Conza et al., Cell Rep, 20017b).

-Prof. Mazzone is a competitive young investigator with a truly outstanding scientific record (123 articles in peer-reviewed journals, with almost 9000 citations, and an H-index of 45), building an internationally highly visible career.
+Prof. Mazzone is a competitive young investigator with a truly outstanding scientific record (123 articles in peer-reviewed journals, with over 9000 citations, and an H-index of 46), building an internationally highly visible career.
 He is in the editorial board of several journals (e.g., Cancer Research, Immunometabolism, etc.), and an active member in several evaluating commissions (e.g., the Belgian Foundation against Cancer, Cancer Research UK, etc.) and reviewers for numerous granting agencies and peer-reviewed journals.
 He received prestigious grants (ERC starting and Consolidator, ERC PoC, etc.) and international prizes (EMBO Young Investigator, AstraZeneca, Chiara D’Onofrio, etc.).
 A tangible contribution of his forward-thinking is indicated by the attempt of translating his findings into the clinic.
 He licensed a blood monocyte-based test for Colorectal Cancer detection (Colonokit™) to the Belgian company DNA Lytics.
 He has co-developed a drug with a dual function as MET inhibitor and immunostimulator that went into a Phase II clinical trial in 2018, and he has more than 5 ongoing drug discovery programs in collaboration with VIB Drug Discovery Sciences and CD3 (Leuven).
 His cooperation with pharmaceutical industry include CoBioRes, Thrombogenics, Jansen Pharmaceutica, Merus and many more.
 He is one of the scientific founders of the oncology company Oncurious and Montis Biosciences and obtained seed capital as a solo founder for a third spin-off.
 Looking at what he achieved so far, it is very clear that he has created a new way of thinking about molecular and cellular partners controlling inflammatory cell skewing and their significance in cancer and response to chemo-/immunotherapy.